johnend/boiler/README.md

     to the root directory, which you should run boiler in),
 - generate a config file.

-Running `boiler <component name>` in a different directory (after setup) will create a folder structure based on your config, like the example below.

-On subsequent runs Boiler will (when run in a parent directory):

-- create a component folder,
-- create files within that folder based on the config settings,
+On subsequent runs:

+`boiler` will ask
+you what the name of your component is and then generate a directory, and the components, defined in your config.

-Currently Boiler will only generate all the files in the same folder.
-I.e. it assumes your component folders are structured like this:
+Currently Boiler will only generate all the files in the same folder i.e. it assumes your component folders are structured like this:

 ```